microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/setup.md

 6. Select **Combine**.
 7. Select **OK**.

-For more information about connecting to Azure Data Lake Storage Gen2, see [Connect to ADLS Gen2](/power-query/connectors/data-lake-storage#connect-to-azure-data-lake-storage-gen2-from-power-query-desktop).
+For more information about connecting to Azure Data Lake Storage Gen2, see [Connect to Azure Data Lake Storage Gen2 from Power Query Desktop](/power-query/connectors/data-lake-storage#connect-to-azure-data-lake-storage-gen2-from-power-query-desktop).

 <!-- TODO: Uncomment when files are added
 For details about the columns available in storage, refer to the [data dictionary](../../_resources/data-dictionary.md).